Skip to content

 Croup causes

-Croup begins like a regular cold, and then the upper airway becomes infected.
-The virus leads to swelling of the larynx (voice box) and the trachea (windpipe).
+Croup begins like a regular cold, and then the upper airway becomes involved.
 Risk factors include:

 • Being around sick people